See Me in Dementia

 If you don’t see the “me” in the person with dementia, you get a society that does not pay attention to taking down the “social, attitudinal and architectural environments that are the barriers to an individual’s participation” in their communities.
 You get a focus on a “cure” for the disease rather than systemic support for creating a world in which the “me” with dementia can participate as an equal member of society to the full extent of his or her abilities.

 If you don’t see the “me” in dementia, you get committees, councils, campaigns, programs and projects focused with good intentions on improving life for people with dementia and care givers, and yet do not include ONE person with dementia in the planning stage, or — as a tick in the box — choose a person or two to run things past once already decided.
 You get people who — seeing the disease rather than the person — don’t think it’s necessary to include the “me’s,” or who are uncomfortable or scared or don’t think that people with dementia are capable of any sort of meaningful contribution, or for whom inclusion of people with dementia simply is not on their radar screens.
-You get, as was brought to my attention this morning (thank you Mary Beth Wighton), people with dementia not included as “witnesses” to come before the Canadian Senate Standing Committee on Social Affairs, Science, and Technology to testify on the “Study on the issue of dementia in our society,” which freakin’ is ABOUT people with dementia.
+You get, as was brought to my attention this morning (thank you Mary Beth Wighton), people with dementia not included as “witnesses” to come before the Canadian Senate Standing Committee on Social Affairs, Science, and Technology to testify on the “,” which freakin’ is ABOUT people with dementia.
 “Nothing about us, without us?”
 Indeed.